akrzemi1/papers/notes/contract_definitions.md

 This definition leaves open the question whether or not `P` should be allowed to have side effects, as well as what "side effects" would mean in this context.

-When a run-time check is inserted from a contract annotation with predicae `P`, and `HANDLE_CONTRACT_VIOLATION()` is a call to a function that never returns normally, then `P` is a derived fact after run-time check.
+When a run-time check is inserted from a contract annotation with predicate `P`, and `HANDLE_CONTRACT_VIOLATION()` is a call to a function that never returns normally, then `P` is a derived fact after the run-time check.